prit-lakhani/team-project-team-16/README.md

 4. Airport Employees: Enable or disable one or more gates for maintenance
 5. Airport Employees: Assign baggage carousel number to arriving flights - the system should prevent conflicting assignments
 6. Display Baggage claim information will be displayed in multiple monitors in the arrival area.
-7. Booking id, room id and amenities – table for this
-8. Airline Employees: Add or update the schedule of flights belonging to their airline relevant to that airport
+7. Airline Employees: Add or update the schedule of flights belonging to their airline relevant to that airport

 ## Deliverables